 Playing lead Alto was a real throw-back to good times and arrangements for MBB–It was a great nite all around….

-Get it will it lasts and look for new release ‘Spirit Calls’ in 2019!!
+Get it while it lasts and look for my new release ‘Spirit Calls’ in 2019!!

 A few things to point out for this Virgo September when so many of us saxophonists were born( mine is sept.18th):

 Tomorrow Saturday the 8th there will be a block party on the street i lived 8 years on in FT GREENE BROOKLYN –SOUTH ELLIOT STREET—I WILL BE PLAYING FROM 2PM-5PM with THE SOUTH ELLIOT STREET STOMPERS led by renowned bassist Ed Schuller.BIG FUN FOR ALL AGES!!
 33 SOUTH ELLIOT was called ‘the music building’ when we lived there in the 1990’s–GREAT TIMES…..

 ON SUNDAY SEPT 16TH I will be performing at MEZZROW in duo with Keith Brown who is also on my latest recording to be released ( see GIGS )–I have some special music for that nite!–LOOKING FORWARD TO –HOPE U CAN MAKE IT TO THIS GREAT VENUE!

 And on Saturday Sept 22 i will do a SOLO FLUTE piece at the flute summit HOWLIN FOR JEREMY at Thompkins Sq Library ( east village NYC) FROM 3-5—Several other great flutists will also ‘howl’ for Jeremy Steig who’s soul is with us all! ( This is also one day before COLTRANES bday ,the winter Equinox on Sept 23,speaking of soulful matters)